ninabarzh/broomstick/content/posts/weizenbaum.md

 **Then:**

 Computers were “born to the military”: the first U.S. computer calculated ballistic trajectories, British machines broke wartime codes, and Karl Zuse’s work in Germany aided aircraft design.
 Since WWII, most computer R\&D has been funded by the military.
 Modern weapons systems depend on them, and advances in AI will make “smart” weapons deadlier.
-Weizenbaum dismissed the euphemism “defence” — computers are involved in killing people, full stop.
+Weizenbaum dismissed the euphemism “defence”, computers are involved in killing people, full stop.

 **Now:**

 The tech–military relationship is tighter than ever.
 AI‑powered targeting, autonomous drones, and battlefield analytics are sold with the same UX polish as consumer apps.
-The vocabulary has expanded — “lethality enhancement” sounds cleaner than “better at killing” — but the substance is the same.
+The vocabulary has expanded, “lethality enhancement” sounds cleaner than “better at killing”, but the substance is the same.
 If anything, the pipeline from university research to military deployment is shorter and smoother than it was in Weizenbaum’s day.

 ---